 Dentistry

-Dental disease is one of the biggest diseases affecting dogs and cats in Australia.
+Dental disease is one of the biggest group of diseases affecting dogs and cats in Australia.

 Periodontal disease can result in local problems, such as red and inflamed gums, bad breath, and the loss of teeth.
 There is also growing evidence that periodontal disease can be associated with disease in distant organs, including the heart, liver and kidneys.
 Ultimately, dental disease is more than just a cosmetic issue – it can be a cause of significant illness and pain in dogs and cats.